Looking for Alcohol Server Certification? Here’s How To Get Yours Today

 1. Online Certification Accessibility

-Many states now permit or encourage online certification, making it easier than ever for servers to get licensed.
-Online programs are particularly popular, with over 82% of food service workers preferring the flexibility of completing training remotely.
+Many states now permit or encourage online certification, making it easier than ever for servers to get certified.
+Online programs are particularly popular, with a greater majority of service workers preferring the flexibility of completing training remotely.

 2. Multi-State Certification Options